Dynamical Methods for Target Control of Biological Networks: Introduction

 Despite the availability of these different methods, it is unclear which is the best to determine domains of influence.
 At the same time, there is a large amount of similarity between the various methods.
 All of the graph-theoretic approaches mentioned above, for example, are exact in their description of the network dynamics; the difference lies only in how transfer functions are represented.
 However, the specific representations of the transfer functions are important as they determine how much inference can be made in estimating a node's domain of influence.

 The goal of the present paper is to fill these gaps of knowledge.
-We first introduce a framework called the generalized threshold network (GTN).
-This framework is a generalization of the graph-theoretic approaches by \cite{wang2011elementary} and \cite{marques2013canalization}.
-As with these approaches, the GTN also represents the exact dynamics of a network; however, it is ambivalent towards the representation of the transfer function used.
+We first introduce a framework called the generalized threshold network (GTN), which allows us to cast the graph-theoretic approaches of \cite{wang2011elementary} and \cite{marques2013canalization} in the same formalism, without sacrificing their representation of exact dynamics.
 Next, we show that a simple search algorithm on the GTN can be used to estimate the domain of influence of a node; this is similar to the calculation of the logical domain of influence on the expanded network \cite{yang2018target} and the calculation of pathway modules on the DCM \cite{parmer2023dynamical}.
 Finally, we estimate the domain of influence of nodes using the IBMFA~\cite{parmer2022influence}.
 We test the performance of the various methods on the corpus of biological signaling and regulatory networks obtained from the Cell Collective repository~\cite{helikar2012cell}.
-We find that graph representations based on DNF or schematic redescription of transfer functions perform very similarly to one another and very similarly to the IBMFA method.
+We find that graph representations based on DNF or schema redescription of transfer functions perform very similarly to one another and very similarly to the IBMFA method.
 All three methods underestimate the true domain of influence, but outperform naive methods based on LUT representations.
 The IBMFA performs somewhat better at recall of node states found within the domain of influence as compared to the other methods, but performs worse in terms of precision.
 The computational cost of each method also varies; the IBMFA takes longer than the other methods to run in sparse networks but it runs quicker than the other methods in dense networks.